kedro-org/publish-kedro-viz/README.md

    2. Add the following code to the workflow file:

     ```yaml
-        # An example workflow configuration
+        # An example workflow configuration assuming your kedro project is
+        # at the root directory

         # The name of your workflow
         name: Publish and share Kedro Viz